mobgen/halo-documentation/pages/cms/content/cms_content_modules.md

 {% include note.html content="Duplication of modules only duplicates its structure but not the instances.
 The module will remain empty once duplicated." %}

+### Change Module name

+- Access the left panel menu '*Content*'.
+- Enter the details of the module you wish to change the name.
+- In the '*Structure tab*' there is a field that states the Module name.
+- Change it and click '<span class="fa fa-floppy-o" /> *Save*' on the top action button bar.

+{% include warning.html content="Changing the name of an already created module may break your apps in production.
+Make sure this is what you want to do before saving the module with a different name." %}